skyleague/aws-rest-api/README.md

 In addition, it simplifies the integration of AWS Lambda by providing a standardized syntax to integrate AWS Lambda using the `AWS_PROXY` integration, as well as creating all the neccesary permissions for the API to invoke the Lambda functionss that are integrated with it.

-## Dependencies

-In order to deploy this Terraform module, you need a working `node` installation available during the deployment, with accompanying `npx` executable (usually present when `node` is installed). `node` is used in order to dynamically generate the OpenAPI `body` that defines the integrations with the REST API.
-The `ajv` package is a required dependency for validating the input of the generation script.
-This can be installed in the project `node_modules` (it likely is if you're using Javascript/Typescript in your toolchain), or as a global `npm` package.

 ## Usage

 ```terraform